-The Communities and Partnerships team is an outward facing framework of the Diocese that works to express our faith in God through work in high profile topical issue areas such as community engagement, social and environmental justice.
-As such C&P supports the priorities of the Diocese as well as working closely and developing relationships with partner networks to discern and develop new audiences for future engagement.
+Our diocese expresses our faith in God through work in high profile topical issue areas such as community engagement, social and environmental justice.
+We work closely with and develop relationships with partner networks to discern and develop new audiences for future engagement.

-Together Kent is an independent charity within C&P that brings people together to share best practice and build capacity.
+The Social Justice Network is an independent charity within our diocese that brings people together to share best practice and build capacity.
 Issues of low income, debt, lack of skills, poor mental health and isolation are complex and closely interlinking, trapping communities and individuals in a web of poverty.
 Our vision is to see all churches, in every community, coming together to tackle these issues through action, prayer and giving.
 We aim to deliver through innovative partnerships with other charities, voluntary organisations and local authorities.
-Current projects include Break the Cycle (Project Manager Karen Adams)

 The Revd Carol Smith

-The department has a number of links with overseas mission partners in Madagascar, Germany, Arras and Bec and work closely with them to ensure that knowledge and good practice is gathered and shared.
+We have a number of international links with overseas mission partners in Madagascar, Germany, Arras and Bec and work closely with them to ensure that knowledge and good practice is gathered and shared.

 The overseas working group encourage others to engage in prayerful or practical support for partners and promote campaigns or appeals that come from our partner organisations.

 The student population at Kent University is internationally and culturally diverse, with approximately 23% of students from outside the UK; a high proportion of the UK students from Inner, South and East London; and about 30% - across the board - identifying as BAME.
-Chaplaincy identity and services are delivered through a multifaith team, and interfaith planning/events (often in connection with a formal programme for Interfaith Week) are done jointly.
+Chaplaincy identity and services are delivered through a multifaith team, and interfaith planning/events are done jointly.

 Our hope is to build our own chaplaincy team in the diocese as we work together to advance God’s kingdom on earth.